 Are you cringing?
 I am.

 You don’t know me or anything about me.
 For that matter, I don’t know you.
+I haven’t taken the time to find out if your interests are relevant to my offerings.
 I’m already assuming your wallet is out, and you’re ready to buy my products.

 There are so many things wrong with the picture I’m painting.
 Yet that’s how many people act on social media.
 Their content is completely “me” focused and they don’t take the time to consider what their audience is really interested in.